 It came into force on 1 January 2004 and is founded on the principle of direct contacts between the judicial authorities.

 There is a need to ensure that the EAW is used proportionately so that the system is not undermined by a glut of EAWs for trivial offences.
-The judicial authorities in the EU countries should apply a 'proportionality check' by considering the seriousness of the offence, the length of sentence and the costs and benefits of executing an EAW.
+The judicial authorities in the EU Member States issuing the EAW should apply a 'proportionality check' by considering the seriousness of the offence, the length of sentence and the costs and benefits of executing an EAW.

-The operation of the EAW will also be improved by the Commission's work on helping to guarantee fair trials by having minimum EU standards for the rights of people suspected or accused of a crime.
+The operation of the EAW will also benefit the work of the European Union on helping to guarantee fair trials by having minimum EU standards for the rights of people suspected or accused of a crime.

 This includes measures setting out common rules in the EU on: